joshuamsalazar/magnumnp_scripts/h_ext-sweeps/workflow.md

 python3 m2.py 0
 ```

- 5. Check the generated .vti file and data to see if it agrees with the desired structure.
+ 5. Check the generated `material.vti` file and data to see if it agrees with the desired structure.

 ![Structure geometry to simulate with magnumNP](../assets/workflow_003.png)